Internal Family Systems

 Lois Ehrmann, PhD, LPC, NCC, IFS Level 1,2,3, Trained and Certified IFS Clinician

 Lois became curious about Internal Family Systems therapy when a colleague told her about it while they both were training in EMDR.
 That started a journey that led her to training in the model as well as bringing in a trainer to teach a whole staff about the use of IFS as a foundational model in a trauma informed program.
 Out of those efforts was born the Individual and Family CHOICES Program of State College, PA!
 And the ride continued.
 Lois graduated from her IFS Level 1 in 2010 and then went on to train two years in a row in Somatic IFS.
-Just this past February, 2018 Lois was thrilled and honored to be named to the program assistant team for the annual Somatic IFS Training/Retreat!
+In February, 2018 and 2019 Lois was thrilled and honored to be named to the program assistant team for the annuaI Somatic IFS Training/Retreat in Costa Rica!
 While she was undergoing her formal IFS training she paired up with Bruce Hersey MSW, LCSW, IFS therapist and together they started Wise Heart Leadership Initiative.
 The main purpose of Wise Heart was to bring the IFS model to more professional helpers in the central PA area through training programs and consultation.
 Lois became a certified IFS therapist in 2011 and then completed her level 2 training in 2013 and her level 3 training in March of 2014.
-She has also presented at the annual IFS Conference yearly since 2010.
+She has also presented five times at the annual IFS Conference two times of which were full day pre-conference programs .

 Lois wanted to bring the IFS model to more children and families so she began writing books for kids and parents about IFS.
-She wrote Kids have Parts and an accompanying parent manual that were copyrighted in 2014 and she has been introducing the model to groups of professionals and parents, children and teenagers since 2010.
+She wrote Kids have Parts and an accompanying parent manual that were copyrighted in 2014 and then improved in a second edition copyrighted in 2016.
+She has been introducing the model to groups of professionals and parents, children and teenagers since 2010.

 Just for fun, Lois became the lead researcher in the development of a scale that could be used for verifying IFS processes in outcome based studies on IFS.
 The IFS Rating Scale took about 18 months to develop and it was validated and found reliable in late 2014.